 Doctors need to be able to communicate with patients and other medical staff with no delays or inaccuracies because of language barriers.
 Language barriers harm people and cannot be allowed to continue existing when professional help is available.
 Our Translation company’s offerings are HIPAA compliant and completely confidential.
 At this time, we are involved in projects interpreting:

 Getting medical care in a language one understands is fundamental to recovery.
-Public safety is managed offering professional language services to support people without English proficiency in the USA.
+Public safety is managed to offer professional language services to support people without English proficiency in the USA.

 Professional legal interpretation is beneficial in times of public concern as well:

 The United States is a nation of shifting demographics as the number of immigrant residents and subsequent generations rises.
 The voices of the United States grow more diverse in the languages they use to express themselves every day.
 Governments can serve their multilingual populations with language services that will protect and help them by communicating with them in the language they understand.
 Governments and oversight agencies global, national, and regional can use remote phone interpretation services for needs like:

-In the fall of 2016, the federal government mandated that medical facilities comply with Section 1557 of the Patient Protection and Affordable Care Act that protects patients against discrimination and gives the patient the right to sue if they are not provided with language services.
+In the fall of 2016, the federal government mandated that medical facilities comply with Section 1557 of the Patient Protection and Affordable Care Act which protects patients against discrimination and gives the patient the right to sue if they are not provided with language services.